I am a Research Associate working with Sarah Meiklejohn and funded by the Glass Houses Project.

 I have had the pleasure of presenting to the following audiences (slides and videos):

-- University of Illinois Urbana-Champaign 2016 (Andrew Miller's class)
+- Guest lecture at University of Illinois Urbana-Champaign 2016 for Andrew Miller's class (Open Vote Network)

 - PhD Consortium @ European Symposium on Research in Computer Security (ESORICS) 2015